oyejateen/Boredom/README.md

 You can customize the list of activities by editing the `thingsToDoWhenBored` array in the `index.html` file.

+### How it works

+The code for this project is simple.
+It first defines an array of things to do when bored.
+Then, it randomly selects an item from the array and displays it on the screen.
+When the user clicks on the button, the code randomly selects a new item from the array and displays it on the screen.

 ### Contributing

 Contributions are welcome!
 Please submit a pull request to the `main` branch.